 During this time he married his childhood friend Mary Hutchinson and had three children.

 Eventually, the family got so big they moved out to the Allan Bank.
 The cottage was purchased by the Wordsworth Trust in 1890 and opened up as a tourist attraction in 1891.
 It’s now a Grade I listed building!

 Over 70,000 tourists visit Dove Cottage every year and it has been beautifully preserved since the time William Wordsworth lived here.

-He designed the gardens around the cottage himself and the team have even preserved their wild appearance which was to his liking.
+He designed the gardens around the cottage himself and the team has even preserved their wild appearance which was to his liking.

 Each room has a different story to tell and you can learn more about the man himself in the exhibits.